bradley-mark/AWS-CloudFormation-Jenkins-GitHub/README.md

 JSON creates a bucket and automatically assigns a bucket name and outputs the bucket name

-# Create Personal Access Token
+# Create Personal Access Token in GitHub

 **Note** GitHub deprecated password-based authentication August 31st 2021